pali-english/pali-english.github.io/README.md

 than to hold their mind back from attachment.
 As cruelty in the mind gradually subsides,
 suffering also subsides.

+    Na - not
+    brāhmaṇassetadakiñci - for a brahmin anything
+    seyyo - is better
+    Yadā - when
+    nisedho - restraining
+    manaso - of mind
+    piyehi - from the dear (or attachment)
+    Yato - wherever
+    yato - wherever
+    hiṁsamano - cruelty-minded
+    nivattati - turns back (or withdraws)
+    Tato - from that
+    tato - from that
+    sammatimeva - indeed is at peace
+    dukkhaṁ - suffering

 Yassa kāyena vācāya,
 manasā natthi dukkaṭaṁ;